Aviancer/amouse/README.md

 The adapter has been tested to work with DOS, Windows 3.1, Windows 95 and 98 serial mouse drivers so far.

+# New and changed

+Notable changes for users, see more detailed changelogs at the releases.

+Since v1.6.0:
+- Saving settings to non-volatile memory, both for Pico an Linux builds

+Since v1.5.0:
+- Fixed a regression in initializing mouse with Windows environments

 # Features

 Input aggregation from USB data rates to serial, for making the mouse response smooth and accurate.